Cog Icon signifying link to Admin page

 Following early retirement my wife and I established our own pre-prep school that we ran for 13 years before retiring for second time.
 An account of these 13 years, entitled A Rather Strange Retirement, was published in February 2014.

-Since 2001 I have been a regular contributor to various publications of Croner Educational writing extensively on educational topics and issues relating to health and safety.
-I am Associate Editor of the Croner-i website, where I regularly update online topics and contribute as a feature writer.
+For many years I was a regular contributor to the various publications of Croner, writing extensively on educational topics and issues relating to health and safety.
+Latterly I was Associate Editor of the Croner-i Educational website, updating online topics and contributing as a feature writer.

-Military history, environmental issues and travel are all part of my writing portfolio.
+Military history, local history, environmental issues and travel are all part of my writing portfolio.

 ^